North Norfolk Radio: History

 North Norfolk Radio originally broadcast from Breck Farm, Stody, Norfolk, from a converted milking parlour.
 The first test transmission were broadcast on 21 October 2003, when the main transmitter at Stody was switched on, transmitting on a frequency of 96.2 MHz VHF/FM, at a power of 2580 watts.
 After a few more weeks, relay transmitters at Aylmerton and Bunkers Hill were switched on and relayed the test transmissions from Stody.
 Both of these relay transmitters were tuned to 103.2 MHz VHF/FM at a power of 250 watts.

-The station officially began broadcasting at 6am on Monday, 10 November 2003, with Mike Ahern as the first presenter on the station, although the first voice heard was that McNicol.
+The station officially began broadcasting at 6am on Monday, 10 November 2003, with Mike Ahern as the first presenter on the station, although the first voice heard was that of McNicol.
 The song that launched the station was "I Get The Sweetest Feeling" by Jackie Wilson.

 Due to problems with reception in Fakenham, a 10-watt relay transmitter was built on the Holt Road water tower in the town.
 This began operating on 11 October 2005, transmitting on 96.2 MHz VHF/FM.

 Unlike many other stations, North Norfolk Radio did not use radio links or rented landlines to get their studio output to their main transmitter, but used a 1000-metre armoured multicore cable buried underground, from the studio to transmitter building.
 Because the relay transmitters used common frequencies (i.e. 103.2 at 2 sites and 96.2 at the Fakenham relay), they were GPS-synchronised so as not to cause interference to each other.

 The station was owned by the Anglian Radio group, who owned several stations in East Anglia, including neighbouring stations 103.4 The Beach, covering the east coast of Norfolk and Suffolk, and 99.9 Radio Norwich.
 As of Monday 9 January 2017, the station merged with these two sister stations, with all programming now originating from Radio Norwich's studios in Norwich.
 On 31 January 2017, it was confirmed that Celador had completed the purchase of Anglian Radio Group.